codex-semantics-library/patricia-tree/README.md

 It should not incur any extra performance cost as it is unboxed, but can appear when manipulating non-generic maps.

-For more details about this issue, see [the OCaml discourse discussion](https://discuss.ocaml.org/t/weird-behaviors-with-first-order-polymorphism/13783).
+For more details about this issue, see [the OCaml discourse discussion](https://discuss.ocaml.org/t/weird-behaviors-with-first-order-polymorphism/13783) or [the github issue](https://github.com/ocaml/ocaml/issues/13292).

 ## Comparison to other OCaml libraries